-This is truly a sports enthusiast’s paradise.
-Bordered by Teton Springs on the south end and Teton Reserve on the north, a golfer has options to play on two of the finest courses in the Valley.
-There are hiking and biking trails available for anyone to take a deep breath and look around and see the beauty that Teton Valley surrounds you with.
+Outdoor Recreation.
+The nearby Targhee National Forest allows outdoor enthusiasts to enjoy backpacking, fishing, mountain biking, and hunting while providing exquisite vistas for those who just want to take a hike to enjoy wildlife and lush scenery.
+For winter fans, Victor is close to a number of world-class ski resorts and backcounty terrain, as well as groomed cross-country ski trails, and endless snowmobiling opportunities.
+Bordered by Teton Springs on the south and Teton Reserve on the north, Victor has options for golfers to play on two of the finest courses in the valley.
 Streams teaming with four different types of trout are available for the anglers in your family.
 You are only a stone’s throw away from any physical activity imaginable while in Victor.

-You can experience food to satisfy all kinds of palates while in Victor.
-From burgers, steaks, pizza to Mexican and Italian cuisines, we have it here for you.
-We have a movie theater for you to enjoy family-friendly entertainment.
+Restaurants.
+Victor is home to some amazing restaurants providing award-winning cuisine!
+From burgers, barbecue, and pizza to Mexican and Thai cuisine, we have it here for you.
 Or for a real taste treat, stop at our local Emporium and try one of the fabulous huckleberry shakes that it’s famous for.

 Please come see us and experience our friendly, home town atmosphere.
-We know that for once you have visited and the magic of this area envelops you, you will want to call it your home, whether it’s for a limited stay or a lifetime.
+We know once you have visited our small town and let the magic of the area envelop you, you may decide you want to call Victor home, whether it’s for a limited stay or a lifetime.

-At present the Victor’s population has risen to 1,216 residents and is continuously growing.
-People are attracted to the area due to its beauty, sense of small town charm, and proximity to a plethora of outdoor activities that individuals and families have easy access to right out their front doors.
+Victor Today.
+At present the Victor’s population has risen to 2,055 residents and is continuously growing.
+People are attracted to the area due to its beauty, small town charm, and proximity to a plethora of outdoor activities that individuals and families have easy access to right out their front doors.

-Due to its proximity to the mountains and located 6,207 feet above sea level, Victor averages a staggering 216 days of sunshine a year.
-Temperatures may vary averaging between 19 to 30 degrees Fahrenheit in winter, low 30’s to upper 40’s in the spring, upper 60’s to mid-80’s (with an occasional over 90 degree temperature) in the summer to lower 50’s to upper 20’s in the fall.
-The drought has changed the average precipitation amounts over the past few years but a typical year yields from 16.7 inches of rain to 73.7 inches of snowfall.
-A generous amount of the snowfall occurs in the upper elevations, giving Victor an awesome winter wonderland scene that occasionally rivals a Currier and Ives print.
+Temperatures vary, averaging between 19 to 30 degrees Fahrenheit in winter, low 30s to upper 40s in the spring, upper 60s to mid-80s (with an occasional over 90 degree temperature) in the summer to lower 50s to upper 20s in the fall.
+A generous amount of the snowfall occurs in the upper elevations, giving Victor an awesome winter wonderland scene.

 Square miles: 3.4 Population per sq. mile: 560.6